 1. The Bag Itself

 I am a big fan of Mystery Ranch’s indestructible backpacks.
 They may lack the bells and whistles of some brands, but they also lack the flimsy buckles you won’t be able to warranty when mass panic ensues.
 I have used the Scepter 35 Pack for a year now and literally dropped it off cliffs.
-For a survival bag, something like the Scree 32 Pack (above) with its wide opening and robust construction will let you access everything you need without having any accessories that you don’t.
+For a survival bag, something like the Scree 32 Pack (above) with its wide opening and robust construction will let you access everything you need without having any accessories you don’t.

 2. Solar Panel + Power Bank